MultiPoolMiner/MultiPoolMiner/README.txt

 	Display the balances of all enabled pools (excluding those that are excluded with '-ExcludeMinerName') on the summary screen and in the web GUI.
 	Note: Only balances in BTC are listed, other currencies are currently not supported.

+-ShowPoolBalancesDetails
+	Display extra balances details (total of each currency) and the exchange rates for all currencies on the summary screen.

 -ShowPoolBalancesExcludedPools
 	Display the balances of all pools (including those that are excluded with '-ExcludeMinerName') on the summary screen and in the web GUI.
 	Note: Only balances in BTC are listed, other currencies are currently not supported.